Evolution: The Game of Intelligent Life

-Evolution: The Game of Intelligent Life, also known as Genetic Evolution: The Race for Intelligent Life in Germany and Evolução: O Jogo da Vida in Brazil, is a life simulation and real-time strategy computer game that allows players to experience, guide, and control evolution from an isometric view on either historical earth or on randomly generated worlds while racing against computer opponents to reach the top of the evolution chain, and gradually evolving the player's animals to reach the "grand goal of intelligent life".
+Evolution: The Game of Intelligent Life is a life simulation and real-time strategy computer game that allows players to experience, guide, and control evolution from an isometric view on either historical earth or on randomly generated worlds while racing against computer opponents to reach the top of the evolution chain, and gradually evolving the player's animals to reach the "grand goal of intelligent life".
+It was published by Interplay Entertainment and Discovery Channel Multimedia in 1997.

 Gameplay

 Players select different ages to play through, including the Labyrinthodontia, or the first amphibians through to the evolution of the Age of Mammals.
 Each species has points that players can spend on adapting or evolving their creature populations, which are represented by animated icons of that creature.
 The more points a player spends on a field for a species, the quicker it evolves, becomes better at feeding (and growing in number faster), or better at fighting off predators.
 When a player evolves a creature, one can pick a population to be upgraded to the evolution one chooses.
 Each creature has a different set of evolution paths, and some can evolve into six or more different creatures.
 The world grows as the game advances, with land masses drifting and terrain shifting.
 As the player evolves the selected creatures, the player slowly advances in the complexity of the animals, eventually reaching intelligent life.
 Usually, the first player to do this is the victor (standard rules).

 The game starts from basal tetrapods, the very first land dwellers: amphibians.
 At the gain of the game, each player starts with one population of a species of prehistoric amphibian—e.g. Ichthyostega, Tulerpeton, and Acanthostega.
 Gradually, if the player monitors the species' progress and moves them to more appropriate habitats and climate zones, the selected species will feed, breed, and prosper.
 From that secure population who can then evolve more advanced and adaptable creatures, along with continental drift and climate change, the other, older, and more primitive species will be rendered obsolete, and their creatures will die out.